Joaofranciscopanta/Quake-Log-Parser/README.md

 1. "cd my-log-parser"
 2. "cmake . -G Ninja"
 3. "cmake --build ."

+## Docker Build
+1. Run the image with docker build -t parser
+2. Then run the container with docker run -it --rm parser /bin/bash

 ## Implementation plan
 1. Use a OS native function to filter useful lines from the original log;